-BRIEF-Kia Motors says resumption of production
+BRIEF-KIA MOTORS says resumption of production

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it has resumed the operation of its whole business, including manufacturing, maintenance and selling of automobiles after a strike, effective Nov.
-8
+* Says it has resumed the production on July 22, after a strike

-* The business of the company struck a snag during the period from August to October, which results in production delay of 50,707 automobiles

 Further company coverage: (Beijing Headline News)